datafeedwatch/dfwconnector-shopware/README.md

-DataFeedWatch Connector for Shopware 6.2.x - 6.3.x
+DataFeedWatch Connector for Shopware 6.4.x or newer Version 1.1.0
-Version 1.0.0